axoe/gatekeeper/README.md

 ##### You have a working [Docker environment].

-By default the Docker image does not have an ENTRYPOINT set.
-Uncomment the last line on the Dockerfile to launch Gatekeeper when the container starts

 ##### Build:
 ```
 $ git clone https://github.com/axoe/gatekeeper
 $ cd gatekeeper
 $ docker build -t gatekeeper .
 ```

+## To use Gatekeeper

+By default the Docker image does not have an ENTRYPOINT set.
+Uncomment the last line on the Dockerfile to launch Gatekeeper when the container starts

 ##### Run:
 ```